-Employers who underpay workers will be forced to ‘name and shame’ themselves under government proposals to tackle the problem.
+Employers who underpay their workers will be forced to ‘name and shame’ themselves.

 “More still needs to be done to motivate companies to improve their performance, such as disqualifying directors of organisations that continue to get it wrong.”

 The recent string of wage theft scandals has “appalled” the government, according to Porter.

 He therefore vowed to ensure “corporate Australia lifts its game when it comes to paying its workers properly”.

 Meanwhile, professional services firm PwC has estimated 13 per cent of Australian workers are underpaid a total of $1.35 billion a year.